4lvin67/RTSP-Email-Usage-Warning/README.md

     ```

 2.  **Create a `.env` file:**
     Create a file named `.env` in the root of the project and add the necessary environment variables.
-Use the `.env.example` as a template.

     ```env
     # Email Server API